po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 ![The command line shows the result of choosing to clean the repo, and lets us know what files have been removed.](./Images/04-gfc-complete.png)

 Now our Git repository is clean of all untracked files!
-This may not be a command you need to run all the time, it is a good way to see how we can optimize our workflows by writing scripts like this.
+This may not be a command you need to run all the time, but it clearly demonstrates how we can use shell scripts to optimize workflows.

+## Reflection

 Congratulations on getting quickly acclimated to a new programming language!
 While the scripts we created aren't very complex, they allowed us to learn how some more advanced scripts may work.
 We can write scripts to perform a number of tasks and automate a lot of things, such as monitoring your computer's performance, finding where something exists in a project, and even scaffolding a project's file structure itself!

-In your spare time, look in the `Solved` directory for a couple more scripts to try and use yourself to see what else can be done.
+In your spare time, explore the scripts in the `Solved` directory to see what else can be done with shell scripts!

 ## Resources

+If you want to learn more about shell scripts, explore the following resources:

 * [The Bash Hackers Wiki](https://wiki.bash-hackers.org/)